darekkay/dashboard/docs/README.md

 ## Contribution

 All contributors are highly welcome.
-If you want to collaborate on this project, just give me a [note](mailto:hello@darekkay.com).
+If you want to collaborate on this project, just give me a [note](mailto:hello@darekkay.com) or create a GitHub Issue.

 View the [development documentation](development/README.md) for more information.